exactly-once/Home/content/posts/model-checking-exactly-once.md

           /\ ConsistentStateAndOutput
 {{< / highlight >}}

+This time the property is a bit more complicated - it consists of three parts that all need to be true (`/\` is notation for logical `and`)

-It consists of three parts. `AtMostOneStateChange` states that for any unique message id in the input queue there can be only one state change committed associated with that messages.
-Similarlity, `AtMostOneOutputMsg` states that there can be only one output message for any unique input messages.
-Finally, `ConsistentStateAndOutput` makes sure that for any message that got fully processed the output message has been generated for the business state version that got committed.
+* `AtMostOneStateChange` states that for any message `id` in the input queue there can be at most one one state change committed associated with that messages
+* `AtMostOneOutputMsg` states that there can at most one output message for any unique input messages
+* `ConsistentStateAndOutput` states that for any fully processed input message (message that ended-up in the `processed` set) the output message has been generated based on the business state version that got committed

 ### Summary

-There are many non-trivial bits of the specification that we did not discuss here.
-E.g. what are exact failure scenarios considered, why having message duplicates is enough to model processing retires, what was the size of the model used for model checking, what are the non-trivial details needed to make the algorithm safe, how to make the model finite ... and many more.
+There are other non-trivial bits of the specification that we did not discuss here.
+E.g. what was the size of the model used for model checking, what are the non-trivial details needed to make the algorithm safe, how to make the model finite ... and many more.

 If there is any specific part that intrests you, don't hesitate and reach out on Twitter!

 [^1]: There's more that comes with the toolkit eg. IDE and TLAPS - a theorem prover developed by Microsoft Research and INRIA Joint Centre
 [^2]: [TLA+ Video Course](https://lamport.azurewebsites.net/video/videos.html) and [Specifying Systems](https://lamport.azurewebsites.net/tla/book.html) by Leaslie Lamport.
 [Learn TLA+ tutorial](https://learntla.com/) and [Practical TLA+](https://www.hillelwayne.com/post/practical-tla/) by [Hillel Wayne](https://www.hillelwayne.com/).
 TODO: add Murat Demirbas and Marc Brooker links
 [^3]: Please note that we are talking about validating production systems rather than distributed algorithms.
-[^4]: See [the consistent messaging](/posts/consistent-messaging/) for more details